 When we goaded her into giving us some advice for the youngster she very graciously yet very earnestly exclaimed.
 “Youngsters can probably advise us better, but what I would say is that certainly keep an open mind.”

-Of course it is difficult to maintain a healthy balance between your work and life and who else to seek advice from then the woman who was at the helm of RBS India for 21 years.
-“In terms of work life balance we have every possibility today… our generation has the means to practically do anything.
-So, let’s do it and have a good time” was her advice to all those waiting with baited breath.
+Of course, it is difficult to maintain a healthy balance between your work and life and who else to seek advice from than the woman who was at the helm of RBS India for 21 years.
+“In terms of work-life balance we have every possibility today… our generation has the means to practically do anything.
+So, let’s do it and have a good time” was her advice to all those waiting with bated breath.

 While the lengthy exchange did cover almost everything on Mrs. Sanyal’s life, from work to her adventures in philanthropy and politics.
 She also offered some solutions about how to leverage online education to accentuate productivity.